rymarkonstantin/youtube-tab-grouper/README.md

 ### Import/Export Settings

 **Export**: Download your settings as a JSON file for backup
-- Click "⬇️ Export Settings"
+- Click "Export Settings""
 - Save the file to your computer

 **Import**: Restore settings from a backup file
-- Click "⬆️ Import Settings"
+- Click "Import Settings""
 - Select a previously exported JSON file

 ---

-## 📊 Statistics Dashboard
+## Statistics Dashboard

 View grouping statistics by opening the stats page:
-- Click "📊 Stats" in the popup
+- Click " Stats" in the popup
 - See total grouped tabs
 - View category breakdown in a chart
 - Track which categories you use most